Urban ecology: Positive effects

-Negative effect
+Negative effects

 Some urban species have a negative impact on humans.
-For example, pests' urine fecal matter, and skin fragments can spread germs if ingested by humans Diseases caused by pests or insects can be fatal.
-They include: salmonella, meningitis, Well's disease, Lyme disease, etc. Some people are allergic to certain insects like pests, bees, wasps and therefore being exposed to them will cause serious allergic responses (rashes for example).
+For example, pests' urine, fecal matter, and skin fragments can spread germs if ingested by humans.
+Diseases caused by pests or insects can be fatal.
+They include: salmonella, meningitis, Weil's disease, Lyme disease, etc. Some people are allergic to certain insects like bees, wasps and therefore being exposed to them will cause serious allergic responses (rashes for example).

+According to Seth Magle, attacks from wildlife in an urban setting, while rare are detrimental to societal views on wildlife.
+Due to media coverage of these rare attacks, urban populations assume these interactions as more common than they really are which further affects the tolerance of urban wildlife.

 Human effects on biogeochemical pathways

 Urbanization results in a large demand for chemical use by industry, construction, agriculture, and energy providing services.
 Such demands have a substantial impact on biogeochemical cycles, resulting in phenomena such as acid rain, eutrophication, and global warming.
 Furthermore, natural biogeochemical cycles in the urban environment can be impeded due to impermeable surfaces that prevent nutrients from returning to the soil, water, and atmosphere.

 Demand for fertilizers to meet agricultural needs exerted by expanding urban centers can alter chemical composition of soil.
 Such effects often result in abnormally high concentrations of compounds including sulfur, phosphorus, nitrogen, and heavy metals.
 In addition, nitrogen and phosphorus used in fertilizers have caused severe problems in the form of agricultural runoff, which alters the concentration of these compounds in local rivers and streams, often resulting in adverse effects on native species.
 A well-known effect of agricultural runoff is the phenomenon of eutrophication.
 When the fertilizer chemicals from agricultural runoff reach the ocean, an algal bloom results, then rapidly dies off.
 The dead algae biomass is decomposed by bacteria that also consume large quantities of oxygen, which they obtain from the water, creating a "dead zone" without oxygen for fish or other organisms.
 A classic example is the dead zone in the Gulf of Mexico due to agricultural runoff into the Mississippi River.

 Just as pollutants and alterations in the biogeochemical cycle alter river and ocean ecosystems, they exert likewise effects in the air.
 Some stems from the accumulation of chemicals and pollution and often manifests in urban settings, which has a great impact on local plants and animals.
-Because urban centers are often considered point sources for pollution, unsurprisingly local plants have adapted to withstand such conditions.
+Because urban centers are often considered point sources for pollution, local plants have adapted to withstand such conditions.